Trump’s foreign visa restrictions take effect today: Here’s what to know about the immigration ban

 What do people think?

-The ban is lauded by immigration hardliners, who lobbied for stricter immigration laws, and who were disappointed in April after a tweet from Trump teasing a full halt on immigration was followed by a more measured proclamation suspending new green card issuance for 60 days.
-Of the latest developments, a policy director for the anti-immigration think tank Center for Immigration Studies told the New York Times that “work visa suspensions will put the thumb on the labor market scale in favor of U.S. workers . . .
+The ban is lauded by immigration hardliners, who lobbied for stricter immigration laws, and who were disappointed in April after a tweet from Trump teasing a full halt on immigration was followed by a more measured proclamation suspending new green cards for 60 days.
+Of the latest developments, a policy director for the anti-immigration group Center for Immigration Studies told the New York Times that “work visa suspensions will put the thumb on the labor market scale in favor of U.S. workers . . .
 It’s really heartening to see the president stand up to the special interests that pull out the stops to lobby for these visa programs.”

 But business leaders aren’t happy, arguing that the ban nullifies their ability to recruit workers overseas for jobs that Americans are either unwilling to do or incapable of filling.
 A June poll from The Pew Center for Research shows that almost two-thirds of Americans believe immigrants primarily perform jobs that Americans don’t want.
-And technology companies are particularly irked by the H-1B ban, which prevents them from tapping into top talent internationally: Amazon, Microsoft, Intel, Google, Facebook, and Tesla executives have publicly criticized the move, stating that they use visas to fill positions when they’ve already exhausted the American workforce.
+And technology companies are irked by the H-1B ban, which prevents them from tapping into top talent internationally: Amazon, Microsoft, Intel, Google, Facebook, and Tesla executives have publicly criticized the move, stating that they use visas to fill positions when they’ve already exhausted the American workforce.

 “America’s continued success depends on companies having access to the best talent from around the world.
-Particularly now, we need that talent to help contribute to America’s economic recovery,” Google said in a statement.
+Particularly now, we need that talent to help contribute to America’s economic recovery,” said a statement from Google, whose concerns were echoed in similar messages from fellow industry giants.